Last Updated: November 30, 2023

 Functional Disadvantages Of Buying Shafts Separately

 In addition to the fact that you won’t save very much money, if any, there are functional disadvantages of buying just a shaft assembly.
 When we make telescopic shafts for customers, we start with one-piece shafts and cut them into 2 sections, then cut both ends of each section, so that the collapsed shaft is as short as possible to fit into your travel bag.
 So we make a total of at least 5 cuts.
-Where that first cut is made is different for every shaft, and dependent on the depth of the head and hosel.
-All the cuts are based on a measurement formula that takes into account the desired extended length including the collapsing cap, the hosel length and depth, and the ferrule if one is requested (we don't recommend ferrules for telescopic shafts because they increase the collapsed length).
+Where that first cut is made is different for every shaft, and dependent on the outside length and inside depth of the head and hosel.
+All the cuts are based on a measurement formula that takes into account the desired extended length including the collapsing cap, the hosel length and depth, and the ferrule if one is requested (we don't recommend ferrules for telescopic shafts because they are only cosmetic and increase the collapsed length).
 We then machine the inside diameter surfaces of the sections so they lock together solidly when extended.
 We do all this by hand one shaft at a time because we can't use the templates for our standard clubs.

 If you order just the telescopic shafts, we don’t have the head in our possession to include in the measurements of the hosel length and depth.
 Therefore, a "standard" cut means the final collapsed length will not be optimized.
 For instance, the lower end of the grip section might not come all the way down to the top of the hosel or ferrule, or it might come all the way down with room to spare which could cause damage to the ferrule or the lower end of the grip section if it is rammed into the top of the hosel.
 Either way, the shaft sections would not be cut in a way that minimize the collapsed length.
 To illustrate the length issue another way, the collapsed length of our T&F Driver is 26”.
-If we make a custom shaft assembly without having your head to enter into the formula, a standard-cut telescopic shaft might collapse to 28 or 30 inches which will make it more difficult to fit into your luggage.
+If we make a custom shaft assembly without having your head to its measurements enter into the formula, a standard-cut telescopic shaft might collapse to 28 or 30 inches which will make it more difficult to fit into your luggage.

 Therefore, with these disadvantages, most customers who want to install a telescopic shaft in their heads usually send us the head so we can cut the shaft to match their head and yield the shortest collapsed length and the best performance.